SAP/jenkins-library/documentation/docs/scenarios/CAP_Scenario.md

 !!! note "New location of pipeline configuration file"
     The SAP Cloud SDK Pipeline recently changed the default location for the configuration file from `pipeline_config.yml` to `.config/pipeline` to have a consistent user experience with other piper pipelines.
     For a limited amount of time starting with version v29 both locations can be used.
-    In teh following the configuration file is referenced by its new location.
+    In the following the configuration file is referenced by its new location.

 In case you already created your project without this option, you'll need to copy and paste two files into the root directory of your project, and commit them to your git repository: